-3. ECCR Use: Describe the level of ECCR use within your department/agency in FY 2015 by completing the table below.
+3. ECCR Use: Describe the level of ECCR use within your department/agency in FY 2016 by completing the table below.
 [Please refer to the definition of ECCR from the OMB-CEQ memo as presented on page one of this template.
 An ECCR "case or project" is an instance of neutral third-party involvement to assist parties in a collaborative or conflict resolution process.
 In order not to double count processes, please select one category per case for decision making forums and for ECCR applications.

-Total FY 2015 the issues when ECCP was initiated.
-ECCR Cases or ECCR Cases or Interagency ECCR Cases and Projects
+Total FY 2016 Decision making forum that was addressing the issues when ECCR was initiated: ECCR Cases or ECCR Cases or Interagency ECCR Cases and Projects

-ECCR Cases 2 Federal agency decision Administrative proceedings /appeals Judicial proceedings Other (specify) projects completed 3 Projects sponsored 4 Federal only Including non federal participants
+ECCR Cases Federal agency decision Administrative proceedings /appeals Judicial proceedings Other (specify) projects Projects sponsored Federal only Including non federal participants

 Context for ECCR Applications:

 Policy development

 Planning

 Siting and construction

 Rulemaking

 License and permit issuance

 Compliance and enforcement action

 Implementation/monitoring agreements

 Other (specify):

 TOTAL (the sum of the I should equal Tot a

-2 An "ECCR case" is a case in which a third-party neutral was active in a particular matter during FY 2015.
+&lt;sup>2 An "ECCR case" is a case in which a third-party neutral was active in a particular matter during FY 2016.

-3 A "completed case" means that neutral third party involvement in a particular ECCR case ended during FY 2015.
+&lt;sup>3 A "completed case" means that neutral third party involvement in a particular ECCR case ended during FY 2016.
 The end of neutral third party involvement does not necessarily mean that the parties have concluded their collaboration/negotiation/dispute resolution process, that all issues are resolved, or that agreement has been reached.

-4 Sponsored - to be a sponsor of an ECCR case means that an agency is contributing financial or in-kind resources (e.g., a staff mediator's time) to provide the neutral third party's services for that case.
+&lt;sup>4 Sponsored - to be a sponsor of an ECCR case means that an agency is contributing financial or in-kind resources (e.g., a staff mediator's time) to provide the neutral third party's services for that case.
 More than one sponsor is possible for a given ECCR case.

-Note: If you subtract completed ECCR cases from Total FY 2015 cases it should equal total ongoing cases.
-If you subtract sponsored ECCR cases from Total FY 2015 ECCR cases it should equal total cases in which your agency or department participated but did not sponsor.
-If you subtract the combined interagency ECCR cases from Total FY 2015 cases it should equal total cases that involved only your agency or department with no other federal agency involvement.
+Note: If you subtract completed ECCR cases from Total FY 2016 cases it should equal total ongoing cases.
+If you subtract sponsored ECCR cases from Total FY 2016 ECCR cases it should equal total cases in which your agency or department participated but did not sponsor.
+If you subtract the combined interagency ECCR cases from Total FY 2016 cases it should equal total cases that involved only your agency or department with no other federal agency involvement.